lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/04.locking-down-lucee-server/page.md

 ---
 title: 'Locking Down Lucee '
 id: locking-down-lucee-server
+categories:
+- server
 ---

 ### Secure the WEB-INF directory for every web context

 Make sure the WEB-INF directory is locked down.
-You will need to configure your webserver to restrict access, or just configure the WEB-INF directories to be stored outside the web root into a common folder, as per [[running-lucee-installing-the-boncode-connector-and-mod_cfml]]
+You will need to configure your webserver to restrict access, or configure the WEB-INF directories to be stored outside the web root into a common folder, [[relocating-web-inf]]

 ### Disable Public Debugging Error Output ###